st003/ticketing-system/README.md

 A Help Desk / Ticketing System focused on providing useful reporting tools for IT departments.

-This application still in early development.
+This application is still in early development.

 ## Getting Started